 - The Ultimate Parent Entity has made available a CbC report conforming to the requirements of the final Action 13 report to the tax authority of its jurisdiction of tax residence by the filing deadline (i.e., 12 months after the last day of the Reporting Fiscal Year of the MNE Group).

 - By the first filing deadline of the CbC report, the jurisdiction of tax residence of the Ultimate Parent Entity must have its laws in place to require CbC reporting (even if filing of a CbC report for the Reporting Fiscal Year in question is not required under those laws).

 CbC Reporting Notifications

-The December 5th guidance also includes a new section on CbC reporting notification requirements, which addresses whether countries can still meet the BEPS Action 13 minimum standard on CbC reporting by extending the notification deadline for fiscal year 2016.
-The guidance says that countries can extend the notification deadline because MNE groups may not know which entity should be the appropriate CbC reporting entity by December 31, 2016.
+The December 5th guidance also includes a new section on CbC reporting notification requirements, which addresses whether countries or regions can still meet the BEPS Action 13 minimum standard on CbC reporting by extending the notification deadline for fiscal year 2016.
+The guidance says that countries or regions can extend the notification deadline because MNE groups may not know which entity should be the appropriate CbC reporting entity by December 31, 2016.

-The model CbC reporting legislation included in the final BEPS Action 13 report does not provide a specific CbC reporting notification deadline for fiscal year 2016, and countries may extend the 2016 deadline to another date, such as the deadline for filing corporate tax returns.
+The model CbC reporting legislation included in the final BEPS Action 13 report does not provide a specific CbC reporting notification deadline for fiscal year 2016, and countries or regions may extend the 2016 deadline to another date, such as the deadline for filing corporate tax returns.